Had an issue with

 complaints got resolved

 Mistaken online order: A customer ordered the wrong contact lenses online.
-Specsavers cancelled and refunded the order immediately.
+Afte reporting, Specsavers cancelled and refunded the order immediately.

-Broken glasses frame: Initially told to “glue it back,” the customer escalated and got a free replacement under warranty.
+Broken glasses frame: After initially being told to "glue back" their broken glasses, the customer escalated and got a free replacement under warranty.

 Double charge: A customer was billed twice.
 After escalation, Specsavers’ head office apologised, reversed the charge, and addressed staff behaviour internally.